-Harmful gases and particles released in the air from numerous sources can adversely affect the quality of indoor air.
+Harmful gases and particles released in the air from numerous sources can adversely affect indoor air quality.
 This pollution can have different effects on individuals.

 Extended exposure to these pollutants can increase the risk of respiratory diseases.
 People might not understand this at first, but indoor air pollution can even become the reason behind heart disease and cancer.
 As a result, the Environmental Protection Agency (EPA) considers indoor air pollution to be one of the top 5 environmental health risks.
 So, what type of pollutants can you expect in your home?
 Read on to find out.

 Cigarette smoke is perhaps one of the most common indoor air pollutants in the world.
 It is also one of the leading causes of lung cancer and heart disease.
 Tobacco smoke is linked to developmental problems, low respiratory tract problems, and ear infections.